SUT torpedo

-The AEG SUT 264 is a German 21 inch heavyweight wire-guided torpedo produced by Atlas Elektronik which entered service in 1967.
+The AEG SUT 264 is a German dual-purpose 21 inch heavyweight wire-guided torpedo produced by Atlas Elektronik, which entered service in 1980.
+The torpedo is primarily produced for export and has been sold to numerous countries.

 Description

 SUT stands for Surface and Underwater Target.
 It is a dual-purpose weapon that can be launched from surface ships, submarines, and shore positions.

 Mod 2

-The SUT Mod 2 has been compared favorably to the Chinese Yu-4 and Yu-6.
+The SUT Mod 2 has as special feature that it can send additional data, including audio, from the homing head back to the vessel it launched from.
+It has been compared favorably to the Chinese Yu-4 and Yu-6.

 Production

-A production line was set up in Indonesia with the cooperation of the Indonesian Navy and Indonesian Aerospace to produce the SUT under license.
+In 1986 Indonesia signed a contract to obtain a license for long-term indigenous production of the SUT torpedo.
+A production line was set up in Indonesia with the cooperation of the Indonesian Navy and Indonesian Aerospace.
 Taiwan received 200 torpedoes from this production line in 1998.

 Service history

 Chile

 In 2004 the Chilean Scorpène-class submarine O'Higgins fired a SUT while running at depth during its acceptance tests off Lorient, France.

 India

 In 2013 OEM Atlas Elektronik was contracted to upgrade the 64 SUTs remaining in Indian service.

 The SUT was the first torpedo fired by the Kalvari-class submarine because of a lack of procurement of planned heavyweight torpedoes.
 A planned purchase of Black Shark torpedoes fell through because their manufacturer Finmeccanica was blacklisted by the Indian government for procurement corruption.